doug-orchard/trigger.js/README.md

 The jQuery way makes you add javascript or each event manually, trigger.js does away with this premise and jQuery and allows you to attach events without any javascript added ( other then trigger.js ).

 trigger.js purpose is only to allow you to create simple UI effects with little effort.
-Define atttributes on the element in the HTML what type of action ( 'click' ), the target element that you want to toggle a className action and vioia!
+Define attributes on the element in the HTML what type of action ( 'click' ), the target element that you want to toggle a className action and voilà!
 EVENTS!

 The rest is up to you.